 2. PVC (Vinyl) Brick Mold

-• Requires minimal maintenance
+• Low maintenance

-• Comes pre-finished but can be painted with proper preparation
+• Pre-finished but can be painted

 3. Composite Brick Mold

-• Durable and resistant to decay
+• Durable and decay-resistant

 4. Aluminum-Clad Brick Mold

-• Extremely durable and weather-resistant
+• Extremely weather-resistant

 How Brick Mold Is Installed